Jamie McCart: Club career

+Celtic

 A product of Celtic's youth system, McCart made his competitive debut for the Glasgow club as a substitute against Motherwell in the Scottish League Cup during August 2016.

 On 31 January 2017, McCart joined Inverness Caledonian Thistle on a loan deal until the end of the season.
 He then made an emergency loan move to St Mirren in September 2017, and returned to Celtic at the end of the year having made just three appearances for the Buddies.
 McCart moved on loan again in January 2018, joining Scottish League One side Alloa Athletic until the end of the season.

+Inverness Caledonian Thistle

 McCart returned to Inverness ahead of the 2018–19 season, signing a two-year contract with the club.

+St Johnstone

 McCart signed a pre-contract agreement with St Johnstone in January 2020.
 Later in the month, Inverness and St Johnstone agreed a deal that allowed him to join the Saints immediately.
 He quickly established a defensive partnership with Jason Kerr and Liam Gordon.
+McCart won an unprecedented Cup Double with Saints by winning both the League Cup and Scottish Cup in the 2020-2021 season.

+Rotherham United

-On 27 June 2022 McCart signed a three-year contract with EFL Championship side Rotherham United, after signing a pre-contract earlier in the month.
-McCart made just one league start for Rotherham during the first half of the 2022–23 season, and he moved on loan to Leyton Orient in January 2023.
+On 27 June 2022, McCart signed a three-year contract with EFL Championship side Rotherham United, after signing a pre-contract earlier in the month.
+McCart made just one league start for Rotherham during the first half of the 2022–23 season, and he moved on loan to Leyton Orient in January 2023 and then Barnsley before returning to play as a regular starter for Rotherham, now in League One.

+Heart of Midlothian

+On 2 January 2025, McCart signed a pre-contract agreement to join Heart of Midlothian.
+The following day, the two clubs agreed an undisclosed fee for McCart to move to Hearts immediately.

 International career

 In March 2017 he made his debut for the Scotland Under-21 side in a friendly against Estonia.

 Selected for the Scotland under-20 squad in the 2017 Toulon Tournament.
 The team went to claim the bronze medal.
-It was the nations first ever medal at the competition.
+It was the nation's first ever medal at the competition.